Tipping in Egypt

 • Baksheesh: This term can sometimes be used interchangeably with tipping but traditionally refers to giving money without a service being rendered, often resembling begging.
 It’s important to recognize individuals who genuinely provide a service versus those who ask for money without offering one.

-• Tour Guides and Drivers: Tip guides minimum US$20 = 950 egyptian pounds per day and drivers around half that amount.
+• Tour Guides and Drivers: Tip guides minimum US$30 (1600 Egyptian pounds) per day and drivers around half that amount.

-• Hotels: For porters, it’s customary to give around US$1 = 47 egyptian pounds per bag.
-Housekeepers should receive at minimum US$10 = 475 egyptian pounds per day.
+• Hotels: For porters, it’s customary to give around US$2 = 120 Egyptian pounds per bag.
+Housekeepers should receive at minimum US$10 = 550 Egyptian pounds per day.

-• Taxis: US$3 but that is a difficult one because you should not get into a taxi without agreeing the rate before you get in anyway.
+• Taxis: US$5 = 275 egyptian pounds but that is a difficult one because you should not get into a taxi without agreeing the rate before you get in.
+The tip is extra if he waited around for you or is particularly helpful.

 Alternative Tipping Recommendations You Might Have Encountered